Blacklord100/Blacklord100/README.md

-# Hey there! 👋
+# Bonjour! 👋

-I am Mithuran Gajendran, a Data Scientist/Analyst.
-Currently working on direct sales optimization at Volvo Cars.
+I'm Mithuran Gajendran, currently serving as CFO at Volvo Cars Tech Fund and a seasoned Data Scientist.
+My expertise lies in the intersection of Automotive, Finance, and Technology.

-Have a look at my latest [medium](https://medium.com/@mithuran.gajendran/hackers-vs-neural-networks-game-on-part-1-8af6be210e9d).
+"Decoding the intricacies of AI-tech in Venture Capital through a Machine Learning lens."

-My main repositories are private, ping me to get a tour of them.
+"Why a Machine Learner in a VC team?" you might ask.
+Who better to comprehend and apply AI's fundamentals in VC than someone with a deep-rooted understanding of machine learning?
+Especially, in this era of LLMs.

-### 🌱 Who am I ?
+🔒 Most of my repositories are private, but I'm open to giving guided tours upon request.

-- ✔️I am a Data Scientist with financial engineering background.
+### 🌱 About Me
-- ✔️Have a financial engineering degree and my MSc in Applied Maths, Data Science at École Polytechnique & Paris Saclay
+- Financial Engineering and an MSc in Applied Mathematics & Data Science from École Polytechnique & Paris Saclay.
-- ✔️I'm a fast learner looking for new challenges.
-I am mainly looking to learn further and challenge myself in Data & Finance
+- Curious and a voracious learner, I am constantly seeking new ventures.
-- ✔️Fun to work with and efficient.
+- Convinced that engineers have a crucial role in shaping contemporary societies through the implementation of solutions grounded in factual evidence.

-### ⚡ One line that describes me best?
+### ⚡ A Phrase That Sums Me Up:
-I am ambitious and a hard worker.
+"Let's do it!"

-### 👯 My other interests
+### 👯 Interests Beyond Work
-- Martial arts : Taekwondo
+- Practitioner of Taekwondo & Kick Boxing.
-- Cars : A110s, mx-5, v40, c63s ...
+- Automotive enthusiast with a keen interest in models like A110s, MX-5 etc.
 - Big foodie

-Ping me if you are into any of those !
+Feel free to connect if you share any of these passions!

-### 📫 How to reach me or 💬 Want to know more about me?
+### 📫 Connect With Me
-Reach me on my [LinkedIn](https://www.linkedin.com/in/gmithuran/)
+For further insights into my professional journey or to spark a conversation, reach out on [LinkedIn](https://www.linkedin.com/in/gmithuran/).